Frequently Asked Questions

 Can I do this program part-time or in the evening only?

 As stated in the Sonography Information Session, the amount of time a Sonography student must spend in study, practice and attending clinical is significant.
-The Sonography Programs cannot make accommodations for a student’s work schedule.
+The Sonography Program cannot make accommodations for a student’s work schedule.
 Most Sonography students find it difficult to impossible to maintain passing grades in their Sonography courses and work at the same time.
-You should plan ahead for your financial situation if you are admitted to a Sonography Program.
+You should plan ahead for your financial situation if you are admitted to the Sonography Program.

 Are Sonography students in class a lot during the week?

 Sonography course schedules vary by semester but a Sonography student can expect to be in a lecture class two to three times a week with labs as assigned.
 Most Sonography didactic (lecture) courses have a lab that is part of the course but is not a scanning lab.
 Sonography semester schedules can be viewed from the main ACC webpage by clicking on Registering for Classes.

 In addition to the above lecture/lab and scanning lab sessions, the Sonography student will attend clinical one to three days/week depending on the semester.
 The Sonography Labs may be made available at other times if faculty are available to volunteer for Open Lab sessions and the campus schedules allow access to a Sonography Lab.

 Is there a tardy or absence policy for the Sonography courses?

 Lecture, lab and clinical schedules are provided to the student prior to the beginning of each semester.
 Due to the intense nature of sonography education, missed class or clinical hours may seriously affect a student’s ability to complete the requirements of his/her course(s).

 Each course syllabus contains information regarding attendance requirements and procedures.
 Excessive tardiness may result in the application of the Progressive Discipline Process or even withdrawal from the Program.

 Will I have to wear a uniform and dress a certain way when I am a Sonography student?